brenodupin/gdt/README.md

 #### Label Convention

-We propose a label naming convention that is based on the human mitochondrial gene nomenclature, but adapted to accommodate other organelles and genetic compartments.
+We propose a label naming convention that is based on the [HGNC](https://www.genenames.org/) human mitochondrial gene nomenclature, but adapted to accommodate other organelles and genetic compartments.
 The labels are structured as `<prefix>-<symbol>`, where `<prefix>` is a three-letter code representing the genetic compartment, and `<symbol>` is the gene name or identifier.

 **The GDT library will not enforce any label naming convention** (even our own!), helping you rename and remove labels with the `gdt.GeneDict.rename_labels()` and `gdt.GeneDict.remove_labels()` methods, respectively.

 #### Complete Specification
-You can read more about it at the [Full specification](https://github.com/brenodupin/gdt/blob/master/GDICT_FILE_SPECIFICATION.md)
+You can read more about it at the [GDICT File Specification](https://github.com/brenodupin/gdt/blob/master/GDICT_FILE_SPECIFICATION.md)

 ### Creation Process